kazeburo/Plack-Middleware-Expires/README.md

 **Note**:

 - Expires works only for successful response,
-- If an Expires HTTP header exists already, it will not be overriden by this middleware.
+- If an Expires HTTP header exists already, it will not be overridden by this middleware.

 # CONFIGURATIONS